sharivan/Bomberman/README.md

 - Add support to two players.
 - Add support to netplay.
 - Add support to render the graphics using Direct X and Open GL.
 For now the graphics are renderized using GDI only.

+Developers:

+- Sharivan: Programmer.
+Responsible to make the whole game logic, building the engine from the scratch.
+- Fanzack: Spriter.
+Responsible to make the Cactus sprite based on the original Creep, some power up sprites and bomberman sprite animation.

+References:

+- Most of graphics of this game was based on this tutorial https://gamedevelopment.tutsplus.com/tutorials/create-a-bomberman-inspired-game-in-construct-2-the-player-and-the-level--gamedev-8744 (or https://www.youtube.com/watch?v=aopm1jqvXMM) developed at Construct 2, but only graphics, the game logic was totaly developed from scratch in C#.
+- You can also find the sprites at http://enva.to/BombingChapSprites
+- FX musics are from original ones.
+Visit https://www.spriters-resource.com for find then searching by "bomberman".
+- Soundtrack musics are no copyright songs.